 Our thoughts on the Amazon Rewards Visa Signature Card

 The Amazon Rewards Visa Signature Card is essentially a light version of the Amazon Prime Rewards Visa Signature Card.
 You earn 3% cash back on all your Amazon.com purchases, and 2% cash back at gas stations, restaurants, and drugstores (1% back elsewhere).
 All spending categories earn you the same rate you would get with the Amazon Prime Rewards Visa Signature Card, with the exception of purchases on Amazon.com and at Whole Foods, where you'll only receive a 3% credit for your purchases rather than 5%.
-Also, the Amazon Rewards Visa Signature Card comes with a $50 Amazon Gift Card instantly upon approval instead of a $100 Amazon Gift Card instantly upon approval you'd receive with the Amazon Prime Rewards Visa Signature Card.
+Also, the Amazon Rewards Visa Signature Card comes with a $50 Amazon Gift Card instantly upon approval instead of the Amazon Prime Rewards Visa Signature Card deal, where you'll Get a $100 Amazon Gift Card instantly upon approval.

 Good if you don't have Prime